rhylanbolt/developerdocs/README.md

 <li><strong>Availability rules</strong> - Which users can see which items based on location, currency, or other traits</li>
 <li><strong>Display settings</strong> - Images, URLs, and presentation data for rendering recommendations</li>
 </ul>
-<p>Without inventory data, Opti-X cannot generate recommendations.
+<p>Without inventory data, Personalize cannot generate recommendations.
 The quality and completeness of your inventory directly impacts recommendation relevance.</p>
 <h2>Why Inventory Matters for Personalization</h2>
-<p>Opti-X uses inventory data to:</p>
+<p>Personalize uses inventory data to:</p>
 <ol>
 <li><strong>Match users to relevant items</strong> - Algorithms analyze item attributes and user behavior to find the best matches</li>
 <li><strong>Filter by eligibility</strong> - Availability rules ensure users only see items they can access</li>